-- Place potatoes in large mixer.
-Add sugar, salt, butter, cinnamon, nutmeg, vanilla extract and flour.
+- Place the potatoes in a large mixer.
+Add sugar, salt, butter, cinnamon, nutmeg, vanilla extract, and flour.

 - Mix until blended, then add eggs and mix until smooth.

 - Pour the filling into each pie crust.

-- Bake uncovered for 45 minutes or until crust is golden brown.
+- Bake uncovered for 45 minutes or until the crust is golden brown.

 - Remove from oven and allow to cool before serving.